GS Leadership Experience

 Girl Scouts has always been a leadership-driven organization for girls, adults and volunteers alike.
 That rich history is reflected in the Girl Scout Leadership Experience (GSLE).

 The Girl Scout Leadership Experience encompasses everything we know and love about Girl Scouts — troops, camp, events patches, cookies, etc. — and enhances these elements with critical leadership processes and outcomes.

-The Girl Scout Leadership Experience is designed to make sure every Girl Scout achieves the same outcomes, regardless of how she participates.
+Through the Girl Scout Leadership Experience, every girl achieves the same outcomes, no matter how she participates.

 - Girl-led: Girls play an active part in determining the what, where, when, how, and why of their activities.

 - Learning by doing: Rather than listening to someone tell them what to do or how to do it, girls get in there and do it themselves.
 They explore their own questions, gain new skills, share ideas and take time to reflect.

 - Cooperative learning: Girls work together toward shared goals in an atmosphere of respect and collaboration.